yubarajkalathoki/aadim-innovation-user-service-crud-demo/APIDoc.md

 ## TODO Task

-1. Create an api to add contact for existing user
+1. Create an api to add contact for existing user create contact (columns) values (values) where user_id=1
-2. Create an API to update contact for existing user
+2. Create an API to update contact for existing user create contact set column1=value1 where user_id=1
-3. Create an api to delete single contact associated with given user
+3. Create an api to delete single contact associated with given user delete from contact where id=1 and user_id=1
-4. Create an API to delete multiple contacts associated with given user
+4. Create an API to delete multiple contacts associated with given user delete from contact where id in (1,2,3) and user_id=1
-5. Create anAPI to delete all contacts at a time assiciated with given user
+5. Create an API to delete all contacts at a time assiciated with given user delete from contact where user_id=1
 6. Create an api to fetch all contacts associated with given user